NuWave Investment Management LLC Sells 1,418 Shares of The Sherwin-Williams Company (NYSE:SHW)

-NuWave Investment Management LLC lowered its stake in The Sherwin-Williams Company (NYSE:SHW) by 79.8% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The firm owned 360 shares of the specialty chemicals company’s stock after selling 1,418 shares during the quarter.
-NuWave Investment Management LLC’s holdings in Sherwin-Williams were worth $101,000 as of its most recent filing with the Securities & Exchange Commission.
+NuWave Investment Management LLC trimmed its stake in The Sherwin-Williams Company (NYSE:SHW) by 79.8% during the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 360 shares of the specialty chemicals company’s stock after selling 1,418 shares during the period.
+NuWave Investment Management LLC’s holdings in Sherwin-Williams were worth $101,000 as of its most recent SEC filing.

-Several other institutional investors and hedge funds have also modified their holdings of SHW.
+Several other hedge funds also recently bought and sold shares of SHW.
 Gradient Investments LLC increased its position in shares of Sherwin-Williams by 217.2% in the second quarter.
 Gradient Investments LLC now owns 92 shares of the specialty chemicals company’s stock worth $25,000 after purchasing an additional 63 shares during the last quarter.
-FFT Wealth Management LLC bought a new position in Sherwin-Williams during the second quarter valued at approximately $25,000.
+FFT Wealth Management LLC bought a new position in shares of Sherwin-Williams in the second quarter worth approximately $25,000.
 Pacitti Group Inc. grew its position in Sherwin-Williams by 200.0% during the second quarter.
 Pacitti Group Inc. now owns 96 shares of the specialty chemicals company’s stock valued at $26,000 after acquiring an additional 64 shares during the last quarter.
 Corbenic Partners LLC grew its position in Sherwin-Williams by 200.0% during the second quarter.
 Corbenic Partners LLC now owns 105 shares of the specialty chemicals company’s stock valued at $29,000 after acquiring an additional 70 shares during the last quarter.
-Finally, Tarbox Family Office Inc. grew its holdings in shares of Sherwin-Williams by 200.0% in the second quarter.
-Tarbox Family Office Inc. now owns 105 shares of the specialty chemicals company’s stock worth $29,000 after purchasing an additional 70 shares during the last quarter.
-Hedge funds and other institutional investors own 75.84% of the company’s stock.
+Finally, Tarbox Family Office Inc. grew its position in Sherwin-Williams by 200.0% during the second quarter.
+Tarbox Family Office Inc. now owns 105 shares of the specialty chemicals company’s stock valued at $29,000 after acquiring an additional 70 shares during the last quarter.
+Institutional investors own 75.84% of the company’s stock.

-The firm also recently disclosed a quarterly dividend, which will be paid on Friday, December 3rd.
-Investors of record on Friday, November 19th will be issued a $0.55 dividend.
-The ex-dividend date of this dividend is Thursday, November 18th.
-This represents a $2.20 annualized dividend and a yield of 0.66%.
-Sherwin-Williams’s payout ratio is 30.15%.

-In other news, insider Joseph F. Sladek sold 432 shares of Sherwin-Williams stock in a transaction dated Monday, September 13th.
-The stock was sold at an average price of $302.32, for a total transaction of $130,602.24.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, SVP Bryan J. Young sold 1,662 shares of Sherwin-Williams stock in a transaction dated Monday, September 13th.
-The shares were sold at an average price of $303.75, for a total value of $504,832.50.
-Following the transaction, the senior vice president now directly owns 3,849 shares in the company, valued at $1,169,133.75.
-The disclosure for this sale can be found here.
-0.51% of the stock is currently owned by company insiders.

-Several brokerages have recently issued reports on SHW.
-Mizuho began coverage on shares of Sherwin-Williams in a report on Tuesday, October 12th.
-They issued a “buy” rating and a $352.00 target price on the stock.
-Deutsche Bank Aktiengesellschaft raised their price target on Sherwin-Williams from $320.00 to $355.00 and gave the stock a “buy” rating in a research note on Wednesday, October 27th.
-Loop Capital raised their price target on Sherwin-Williams from $320.00 to $355.00 and gave the stock a “buy” rating in a research note on Wednesday, October 27th.
-Royal Bank of Canada raised their price target on Sherwin-Williams from $330.00 to $360.00 and gave the stock an “outperform” rating in a research note on Thursday, October 28th.
-Finally, Wells Fargo & Company raised their price target on Sherwin-Williams from $327.00 to $350.00 and gave the stock an “overweight” rating in a research note on Wednesday, October 27th.
+A number of brokerages have commented on SHW.
+JPMorgan Chase & Co. increased their price target on shares of Sherwin-Williams from $310.00 to $330.00 and gave the company an “overweight” rating in a research report on Thursday, September 9th.
+Loop Capital raised their target price on shares of Sherwin-Williams from $320.00 to $355.00 and gave the stock a “buy” rating in a report on Wednesday, October 27th.
+Royal Bank of Canada raised their target price on shares of Sherwin-Williams from $330.00 to $360.00 and gave the stock an “outperform” rating in a report on Thursday, October 28th.
+Deutsche Bank Aktiengesellschaft raised their target price on shares of Sherwin-Williams from $320.00 to $355.00 and gave the stock a “buy” rating in a report on Wednesday, October 27th.
+Finally, Wells Fargo & Company raised their target price on shares of Sherwin-Williams from $327.00 to $350.00 and gave the stock an “overweight” rating in a report on Wednesday, October 27th.
 Five investment analysts have rated the stock with a hold rating and fourteen have given a buy rating to the company’s stock.
 Based on data from MarketBeat, the stock currently has a consensus rating of “Buy” and an average price target of $355.65.

+Sherwin-Williams (NYSE:SHW) last posted its quarterly earnings results on Monday, October 25th.
+The specialty chemicals company reported $2.09 earnings per share (EPS) for the quarter, topping the consensus estimate of $2.07 by $0.02.
+The firm had revenue of $5.15 billion during the quarter, compared to analyst estimates of $5.09 billion.
+Sherwin-Williams had a return on equity of 75.00% and a net margin of 10.00%.
+Sherwin-Williams’s quarterly revenue was up .5% compared to the same quarter last year.
+During the same quarter in the previous year, the firm earned $2.76 EPS.
+Analysts predict that The Sherwin-Williams Company will post 8.48 earnings per share for the current year.

+The business also recently declared a quarterly dividend, which will be paid on Friday, December 3rd.
+Stockholders of record on Friday, November 19th will be given a $0.55 dividend.
+This represents a $2.20 annualized dividend and a dividend yield of 0.66%.
+The ex-dividend date of this dividend is Thursday, November 18th.
+Sherwin-Williams’s dividend payout ratio is presently 30.15%.

 The Sherwin-Williams Co engages in the manufacture and trade of paint and coatings.
 It operates through the following segments: America Group, Consumer Brands Group, and Performance Coating Group.
 The America Group segment manages the exclusive outlets for Sherwin-Williams branded paints, stains, supplies, equipment, and floor covering.